 Asheville continues to grow and become more interesting and vibrant with each passing season.
-Speaking of growth, our new outpatient clinic is coming right along, and should be ready for occupancy in the spring or summer of 2019.
+Our new outpatient clinic, the Center for Psychiatry and Mental Wellness, opened on MAHEC's campus in July 2019.

-The psychiatry clinic will be located in the UNC Health Sciences at MAHEC building (adjacent to the yellow crane).
-This academic health center is a unique collaboration with MAHEC, the University of North Carolina, Western Carolina University, and regional community partners.
+The psychiatry clinic is located in the UNC Health Sciences at MAHEC building, our academic health center that is a unique collaboration with MAHEC, the University of North Carolina, Western Carolina University, and regional community partners.